ltecot/rand_smoothing_indep_vars/README.md

 conda install -c conda-forge matplotlib
 ```

 If you wish to run on ImageNet, first obtain a copy of the [ILSVRC 2012 challenge](http://www.image-net.org/challenges/LSVRC/2012/) dataset (or any other copy of the ImageNet train dataset) and place the image folders in the "datasets/imagenet" directory.
 (You can change the directory in the code by searching for "CUSTOM" and modifying the filepath in "datasets.py".)
-Alternatively, you can follow the instructions of [Salman et. al.](https://github.com/Hadisalman/smoothing-adversarial) for running on ImageNet and change out the appropriate functions by modifying the parts labelled "CUSTOM" in "certify.py" and "datasets.py".

-All models and saved sigma vectors we used for the results in our paper are committed to this repository, with the exception of the pre-trained models provided by [Salman et. al.](https://github.com/Hadisalman/smoothing-adversarial).
-If you wish to use those, please follow their instructions to download their pre-trained models and place the un-zipped models folder into our "models" directory.

 Often files will write their results to Tensorboard.
 Follow the [Pytorch Tensorboard instructions](https://pytorch.org/docs/stable/tensorboard.html) to set up Tensorboard and read the data.
 However, often all you will need to do is run the following in the repository directory: